CSV Data Format

 type is a collection of single-character indicators, that describe the holiday:

-means the holiday date is variable, e.g. tied to a Monday, or the third Thursday of a month.
+Nmeans national holiday, which means locale-wide.Rmeans it is a religious holiday.Fmeans the holiday date is fixed, i.e. on the same day each year.Vmeans the holiday date is variable, e.g. tied to a Monday, or the third Thursday of a month.

 notes are provided in some cases for clarification, but are not to be used as part of the holiday description.